JasonL888/aws_scripts/README.md

   * adding ingress rule to allow SSH to Security Group
   * creating a Subnet associated with VPC
   * creating EC2 instance with above
+* terminating EC2 instance
+  * delete the EC2 instance
+  * remove the VPC associated using aws-vpc-destroy

 # Pre-requisities
 * Software Installation